Autoregressive Networks: Introduction

 The rest of the paper is organized as follows.
-A general framework of AR(1) networks is laid out in Section 2.
-Theoretical properties of the model such as stationarity, Yule-Walker equation and Hamming distance are established.
-The maximum likelihood estimation for the parameters and the associated asymptotic properties are developed.
-Section 2 ends with an easy-to-use permutation test for the model diagnostics.
+A general framework of AR(1) network processes, the probabilistic properties, and the MLE are presented in Section 2.
+It also contains a new and easy-to-use permutation test for the diagnostic checking for the fitted network models.
 Section 3 deals with AR(1) stochastic block models.
 The asymptotic theory is developed for the new spectral clustering algorithm based on the transition probabilities.
 Further extension of both the inference method and the asymptotic theory to the setting with a change point is established.
 Simulation results are reported in Section 4, and the illustration with three real dynamic network data sets is presented in Section 5.
-All technical proofs are relegated to an Appendix.
+All technical proofs are relegated to the Appendix.